 I'm afraid I won't tell you much about my Eve

 activity.
-The nature of this very strange MMO requires one to maintain
+The nature of this strange MMO requires one to maintain

-a certain level of confidentiality.
+a level of confidentiality.
 The more info you give out about

-your Eve persona, the more of a target you make yourself.
+your Eve persona, the more a target you make yourself.

 Did you blink in surprise?
 Then you don't know Eve.
 And that's OK!
-It's not your mainstream MMO.
-It definitely serves a niche.
+It's not your mainstream MMORPG.
+It serves a niche.

-Eve is an amazingly complex game.
+Eve is a complex game.
 You never master it.
 If you believe you have, then it's only a matter of time before Eve smacks you down.
 Hard.
 And as you lie there, trying to get back up, Eve will demand to know by what right you attempt to rise again.
 Such moments will define you.
-And I promise: there is no other MMO on the market that will give you that depth of experience.
+I know of no other MMO on the market that gives you that depth of experience.